Healing Sexual Trauma – Meet Our Teaching Team

 Jane Clapp is a mindful strength and movement coach, trauma-informed embodied resilience educator, and Jungian analyst in training.
 As an expert educator and mentor, internationally recognized speaker, author, and media consultant, Jane takes an interdisciplinary approach that goes beyond mindfulness, to enmesh each client’s physical condition with the psychological and emotional aspects of themselves.
 After more than two decades in the health industry—and through extensive personal and professional exploration—Jane has shaped a multifaceted practice that weaves together a variety of movement and therapeutic paradigms into a fluid yet practical and effective methodology.
 Riffing off of a biopsychosocial model, Jane considers the body and movement as some of the most powerful alchemic tools for shaping the mind and believes that, with enough support and resourcing, each of us has the power to free ourselves from the shackles of past struggles, traumas and health issues that limit both our recovery process and our potential to lead happy and bountiful lives.
 With training in a wide range of wellness modalities—including various strength and conditioning methodologies, master-level Reiki training, ELDOA Method, Tensegrity Touch Therapy, yoga, pre- and post-natal fitness and personal training, as well as Torture, Trauma Psychosocial Impact & Mental Health from the Canadian Centre for Victims of Torture—Jane works to create safe spaces for people to show up, be seen and share their authentic, courageous selves in all their messy glory and complexity.

-Ryan Maher is a licensed and board certified psychotherapist in Chicago Illinois and he is the creator of inner world therapy.
+Ryan Maher is a licensed and board certified psychotherapist in Seattle, WA and he is the creator of Inner World Therapy.
 He works with couples, adolescents and adults navigating life stressors, complex anxiety, depression and general un-fulfillment.
 Specific concerns often include relationships, identity, spirituality, grief, impulsive or compulsive patterns, sexuality and major life transitions.
 Ryan also specializes in working with adults who’ve experienced difficult childhoods, developmental trauma and sexual violence.
 He brings warmth, compassion and an affirming energy to the therapy process.

 Margaret Howard works with a whole person approach, conscious thought, unconscious thought, and images, emotion, and body sensation, individual psyche and the person in their environment, home, family, work and all levels of community.
 She acknowledges and observes that systemic racism, misogyny and wealth inequality have profound impacts on communities and individuals and creates stress that causes anxiety, depression, PTSD and other difficulties and suffering.
 Margaret believes it is important to address those areas as well as what’s held in the body, and that the deeper self, the unconscious, is vital to our growth, integration, individuation and experience of life – as this is how our strongest, deepest innate healing systems are activated.
 It is Margaret’s approach that every person has innate healing capacities and wholeness within themselves, that everyone’s path is different, and that her job is to help people gain insight and confidence to access and activate their own healing.